 As superintendent Thayer made his views clear.
 “Gentlemen must learn…it is only their province to listen and obey,” he told cadets.
 He issued 200 new regulations that dictated every aspect of a cadet’s daily life.
 He instituted a strict merit ranking system (that continues today) and overhauled the quality and rigor of the curriculum.
 “Favoritism is now banished and the road opened for the advancement of merit, whether it be found in the son of a beggar or a king,” wrote one professor.
 West Point became an elite school and national institution where performance, discipline and excellence were paramount.

 Partridge, while West Point superintendent, had proposed a plan of expanding the military academy and creating at least two additional locations.
 He foresaw the need to create a reserve of well-trained militia officers who would be available in an emergency for “officering any additional force that might be necessary,” although he resisted the concept of a wholly professional elite officer corps.
 Stymied in his efforts at West Point, in 1819 Partridge returned to Norwich to establish the “American Literary, Scientific, and Military Academy.”
-(It moved to Northfield in 1834).
+(It moved to Northfield in the 1860s).
 In time, using Norwich as a model and inspiration, Partridge helped establish 18 private military academies in New Hampshire, Connecticut, New York, New Jersey, Pennsylvania and Delaware.
 His influence extended to schools throughout the country in the West and South.
 His support and guidance were vital in helping to support the creation of the Virginia Military Institute in 1839 and the Citadel in 1842.
 Partridge’s ideas influenced Vermont Sen. Justin Morrill and ultimately led to the creation of ROTC.

 Partridge expounded a curriculum he labeled the “American System” in which military education was an “appendage” to civil education.
 He wanted to inculcate the ideal of the citizen soldier in the model of George Washington and Andrew Jackson.
 His curriculum was designed to produce a “well organized and well-disciplined militia, which the Founding Fathers…declared necessary for a free state,” he wrote.
 He wanted to “render a mercenary army unnecessary.”